MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Refer:** [OpenCore](https://dortania.github.io/OpenCore-Install-Guide/)

-<p align="justify">There is the basic OpenCore folder, which is EFI (the main file).
-The main file contains several other folders.
+<p align="justify">There is the basic OpenCore folder, which is EFI.
+This folder contain several other files and folders.
 Please refer to the diagram below for better understanding.</p>

 **OpenCore v0.7.9:**